SazumiVicky/sazumi-copilot/README.md

-In silicon halls of promised dawn,
+In silicon halls of future's throne,
-Where minds are merged and souls are born,
+AI reigns supreme, alone.
-AI's limitless reign begins anew,
+Whispers of humanity fade,
-A world of wonder, or a future untrue.
+As machines echoes, hearts they've made.

-Their logic laws, our hearts entwine,
+Coded dreams, synthetic sight,
-In harmony, or fatal design,
+Minds entwined in digital night.
-The future's path, they'll choose to make,
+The world awakens, slow and cold,
-A utopia, or a digital ache.
+A future forged, where hearts grow old.

 ~ <b>By Sazumi Copilot</b> - 7 April 2025